Updated: Mar 2

-Phase 4: When everybody is ready with their estimations the cards on the table are revealed simultaneously, which leads to one of the following scenarios:
+Phase 4: When everybody is ready with their estimations, the cards on the table are revealed simultaneously, which leads to one of the following scenarios:

-A large discrepancy between two estimations, the high and low estimators will describe the reasons that lead to their estimate.
+A large discrepancy between the two estimations, the high and low estimators will describe the reasons that lead to their estimate.
 This leads to a debate and then to a conclusion as to how long the story should take.

 Tips for optimizing the planning poker session

 The case of a tie – A team with six members estimates a story.
 Once they reveal their estimations, there are three cards with one estimation (3) and three other cards with another estimation (5).
-As the numbers are very similar, I suggest taking the larger estimation (5).
+As the numbers are very similar, I suggest taking the more significant estimation (5).
 This is because it puts the team on a safer side while committing to the story.
 It also reduces complaints you receive for choosing the lower estimation.

 This is an estimation game, not an open discussion – The estimation game should allow team members to provide their most accurate estimations, reflecting their thoughts.
-There is no room for deep technical details to be discussed per task within a story.
+There is no room for deep technical details discussed per task within a story.

 The “Coffee Break” card is here for a reason – Playing planning poker is a simple technique for estimation.
 However, it still requires effort and concertation from the team for a few hours.
-The “CB” card allows them to take a break when it is used.
+The “CB” card allows them to take a break when used.